Where Many Paths and Errands Meet

 "Come, come, lass!" he said, stroking her big, furry face as the Bucklanders unsaddled her.
 "Surely I am not that much heavier than a picnic lunch!"

-Brandybucks dedicated an entire chamber to baths and the art of bathing, each tub
+the Brandybucks dedicated an entire chamber to baths and the art of

-Tenders of the Bath, who did no other work than to heat
+title of Tenders of the Bath, who did no other work than to heat and

-and carry water, mop spills, keep inventory of all
+carry water, mop spills, keep inventory of all towels, and perfect

-trials of the road, letting his worries drift away in
+road, letting his worries drift away in clouds of steam.

 But it's a funny thing about partitions; people tend to